jamesbryan-qa/qa-portfolio/trello-api-postman/README.md

 ---

 ## 🎯 Project Value
-This project demonstrates **hands-on API testing skills** using Postman and the Trello REST API.
+This project demonstrates API testing skills using Postman and Trello REST APIs.
-Key highlights:
-- CRUD workflow validation
-- Assertions for API behavior
-- Environment management for secure credentials
-- Test automation via Collection Runner

-📌 This project adds strong value to a **QA portfolio**, proving real-world API testing experience.
+It highlights CRUD testing, assertions, environment management, and reporting.